Odisha FC

 Odisha Football Club ([oɽiˈsa]) is an Indian professional football club based in Bhubaneswar, Odisha, that competes in the Indian Super League, the top flight of Indian football.
 Prior to the inaugural Indian Super League season, the club was founded as Delhi Dynamos Football Club.
-The club renamed to Odisha Football Club, as it moved to its current base, the Kalinga Stadium in Bhubaneswar, Odisha.
+In 2019, prior to the 2019–20 Indian Super League season, the club rebranded to Odisha Football Club, and relocated to its current base, the Kalinga Stadium in Bhubaneswar.
+The club is owned and operated by the Dubai-based company GMS Leadership and Raj Athwal as the president of the club.

-Raj Athwal, former commercial head of Rangers, Watford, and Coventry City, is currently the club president.
-David Villa, former Spanish international and the founder of premium consulting agency DV7 Management, is the technical advisor and the head of global football operations.
+Odisha played its first home match on 14 October 2014, with a 0–0 draw against Pune City at the Jawaharlal Nehru Stadium in Delhi as Delhi Dynamos.
+As Odisha FC, the club played their first match on 22 October 2019, however they had to play their first three matches of 2019–20 ISL season at Shree Shiv Chhatrapati Sports Complex in Pune, before making Kalinga Stadium as their permanent base.
+The club went on to win the 2023 Indian Super Cup, its first trophy.
+After defeating Gokulam Kerala FC in the Indian club qualifiers for 2023–24 AFC Cup group stage 3–1, Odisha qualified for the 2023–24 AFC Cup, its first participation in any continental stage.

 History

 Formation

 In early 2014, it was announced that the All India Football Federation, the national federation for football in India, and IMG-Reliance would be accepting bids for ownership of eight or nine selected cities for the upcoming Indian Super League, an eight-team franchise league modeled along the lines of the Indian Premier League cricket tournament.
-On 13 April 2014, it was announced that DEN Networks had won the bidding for the Delhi franchise.
+On 13-April-2014, it was announced that DEN Networks had won the bidding for the Delhi franchise.
 The team had entered an alliance with Dutch club Feyenoord which lasted one year.